kudobuilder/kudo.dev/content/docs/README.md

 ## Notes on KIND

-In order to use KIND with storage operators, it is necessary to modify it's Persistence Storage ([more details](https://dischord.org/2019/07/11/persistent-storage-kind/)).
+In order to use KIND with storage operators, it is necessary to modify its Persistent Storage ([more details](https://dischord.org/2019/07/11/persistent-storage-kind/)).

 Here is an example of setting up a new cluster: